Skip to main content

 Design the gates

 Per step: auto, queue, or escalate.
 Confidence thresholds with real numbers.
 Service levels on the human step so the queue doesn't become the bottleneck.
 Named owners.
-A written policy your team can actually read.
+A written policy your team can read.

 03